 I’ve been wanting to get one of these climbing domes for our backyard.
 Climbing helps kids become more aware of their physical abilities and limitations, gives them spatial awareness, and helps them get some energy out. 🙂 They can also use it for pretend play, making it a cave or an igloo or mountain or whatever they want!

 Finding fun gifts for the kiddos in your life doesn’t need to be difficult.
 Many of these simple toys are great for kids of varying ages and abilities, and because they promote open play, it’s much more likely that they’ll be enjoyed for longer periods of time.

 What are some of your favorite simple toys for kids?

 To learn more about clearing out the toy clutter and choosing lasting toys for your kids, check out The Toy Detox here!
-You can use the promo code HOLIDAYDETOX to get 40% off the course, which is a steal!
-The promo code is only good through November 27, 2017.

 You Might Also Like:

 - 13 of the Best Christmas Books for Celebrating with Kids